-- our sales growth, including potential international expansion; - our research and development efforts; - our sales and marketing activities; - · working capital investments, primarily in inventories and accounts receivable; - our ability to raise additional funds or borrow to finance our operations; - the outcome, costs and timing of any clinical trial results for our current or future products; - the emergence and effect of competing or complementary products; - our ability to maintain, expand, enforce and defend our intellectual property portfolio, including the amount and timing of any payments we may be required to make, or that we may receive, in connection with the licensing, filing, prosecution, maintenance, defense and enforcement of any patents or other intellectual property rights; - our ability to retain our current employees and the need and ability to hire additional management, sales, research and development, scientific and customer support personnel; - the terms and timing of any collaborative, licensing or other arrangements that we have or may establish; - operating and finance lease payments for our facilities; and - the extent to which we acquire or invest in businesses, products or technologies.
+- · our sales growth, including potential international expansion; - · our research and development efforts; - our sales and marketing activities; - working capital investments, primarily in inventories and accounts receivable; - · our ability to raise additional funds or borrow to finance our operations; - the outcome, costs and timing of any clinical trial results for our current or future products; - the emergence and effect of competing or complementary products; - our ability to maintain, expand, enforce and defend our intellectual property portfolio, including the amount and timing of any payments we may be required to make, or that we may receive, in connection with the licensing, filing, prosecution, maintenance, defense and enforcement of any patents or other intellectual property rights; - our ability to retain our current employees and the need and ability to hire additional management, sales, research and development, scientific and customer support personnel; - the terms and timing of any collaborative, licensing or other arrangements that we have or may establish: - · operating and finance lease payments for our facilities; and - · the extent to which we acquire or invest in businesses, products or technologies.

 We believe that our current cash, cash equivalents and short-term investments through the date of filing of this report will be sufficient to fund our operations for at least the next 12 months.
-Although, based on our current planned operations, we do not anticipate the need to raise additional capital or incur additional debt in order to reach profit from operations, as the same may be disclosed in the Company's future Annual Reports on Form 10-K or Quarterly Reports on Form 10-Q filed with the SEC, we may be required to raise additional capital through public or private equity offerings or debt financings, credit or loan facilities or by entering into partnerships or a combination of one or more of these funding sources in order to meet our liquidity requirements.
-We may also opportunistically seek to raise capital under advantageous circumstances from time to time in order to support the expansion of our sales and operations in the U.S. and internationally and to pursue other business opportunities.
+Although, based on our current planned operations, we do not anticipate the need to raise additional capital or incur additional debt in order to reach profit from operations, as the same may be disclosed in the Company's future Annual Reports on Form 10-K or Quarterly Reports on Form 10-K or Quarterly Reports on Form 10-Q filed with the SEC, we may be required to raise additional capital through public or private equity offerings or debt financings, credit or loan facilities or by entering into partnerships or a combination of one or more of these funding sources in order to meet our liquidity requirements.
+We may also opportunistically raise capital under advantageous circumstances from time to time, such as the Public Offering, in order to support the expansion of our sales and operations in the U.S. and internationally and to pursue other business opportunities.
 If we determine that we need to raise additional funds, which may not be available to us when needed or on terms that we deem to be favorable.
 To the extent that we raise additional capital through the sale of equity or convertible debt securities, the ownership interests of our stockholders will be diluted, and the terms of these securities may include liquidation or other preferences that adversely affect the rights of common stockholders.
 Debt financing and preferred equity financing, if available, may involve agreements that include covenants limiting or restricting our ability to take specific actions, such as incurring additional debt, making acquisitions or capital expenditures or declaring dividends.
-If we are unable to maintain sufficient financial resources, our business, financial condition and results of operations will be materially and adversely affected, including potentially requiring us to delay, limit, reduce or terminate certain of our product discovery and development activities or future comm
+If we are unable to maintain sufficient financial resources, our business, financial condition and results of operations will be materially and adversely affected, including potentially requiring us to delay, limit, reduce or terminate certain of our product discovery and development activities or future commercialization efforts.
+If we raise additional funds by issuing equity securities, our stockholders may experience dilution.

-See Part II, Item 1A, "Risk Factors" of this report for additional risks associated with our substantial capital requirements.
+See Part II, Item 1A ("Risk Factors") of this report for additional risks associated with our substantial capital requirements.